 In order to evaluate the true cost of turnover at your company, you need to understand the aspects of your business that are likely contributing to your high rate of turnover.
 In extremely volatile times, the factors of turnover are exacerbated.
 Especially then, the following common causes of turnover cannot be overlooked.

 Employees can recognize a toxic company culture from a mile away, and they won’t be loyal to an employer that neglects to make improvements.
 In addition to role responsibilities, organizational culture is the bedrock of the employee experience.
-In fact, 47 percent of active job seekers cite company culture as the primary reason they left their employer.
+In fact, 34 percent of new hires who quit within the first 90 days from a job do so because of company culture not meeting expectations.

 “While some periods of turnover are natural, chronically high turnover can be symptomatic of a company culture that leadership needs to act quickly to remedy,” Grill-Rachman said.